BrandonCorey/js_129/Review.md

     }
   }
 }

+let car = createCar('Lincoln', 'Town Car', 2009);
 ```

 ### Describe the above code snippet ###
 The function `createCar` is defined.
 The function returns an object with properties that have values equal to those of the arguments of the same names passed into the factory function.
 The returned object also has a `revEngine` method that logs 'Vrrrrmm'.
+The function is used to instantiate an object and store the reference in the `car` variable.

 ## Constructors and Prototypes (Psuedo-classical) ##
 An object oriented creation pattern that uses constructor functions and inhertiance to create instances of a specific type